EduardoMoraesRitter/-SpecWater/README.md

 ![website](/gifs/website.gif)

-#### Thus creating a complete monitoring system through which we can observe changes in the physical, chemical and biological characteristics of water
+#### Thus creating a complete monitoring system through which we can observe changes in the physical, chemical and biological characteristics of the observed water

 ## Resources